h8d13/Python-NextJS/Readme.md

 - **Performance on a laptop**: Achieved 18 FPS for live image recognition, YOLOv8 with Standard dataset.
 - No multi-threading, no GPU.

+Or you could make a full web-app and also integrate with Discord, Telegram, etc all in the same project :)